Hackingzone/airgeddon/CONTRIBUTING.md

  - *X* is a major release with a new menu (e.g. WPS menu)
  - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
  - *Z* is a minor release with new bug fixes, small modifications or code improvements
-6. Update the date on `.sh` files under shebang, if appropriate.
+6. Update the date on `.sh` and `.db` files under shebang, if appropriate.
 7. Split your commits to parts.
 Each part represents a unique change on files.
 8. Direct push to [Master] is not allowed.
 9. Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.